 INDOORS AIR IS 5 TO 10 TIMES MORE POLLUTED THAN THE AIR OUTDOORS!

-With the rapid increase in air pollution it has become pertinent to take the measures to eliminate air borne pollutants and harmful compounds from the indoors atmosphere.
-Everyone must take care maintaining normal quality of air to live a healthy life.
-In such a time, having air purifier plants at home can be a blessing in disguise, we are extremely lucky that there are several thousand plants which can help to purify the air around us.
+With the rapid increase in air pollution it has become pertinent to take measures for eliminating air borne pollutants and harmful compounds from indoors atmosphere, in such a time, having air purifier plants at home can be a blessing in disguise, we are extremely lucky that there are several thousand plants which can help to purify the air around us.

-There is a wide range of chemical compounds and harmful gases in the air and it has become vital to understand and take steps to minimize their adverse effect.
+There is a wide range of chemical compounds and harmful gases in air, lets understand some of those and take steps to minimize their effect.
 Poor air quality can cause innumerable problems and severe diseases.

-Poor Indoor Air Quality – Indoor Air Quality (IAQ) is the air quality which exists around the homes and buildings.
-IAQ of a building can be seriously affected by harmful gases such as radon, carbon monoxide, volatile organic compounds, etc. Th To determine the IAQ of a property, the sample of the air is collected and then the exposure to the pollutants is measured.
+Poor Indoor Air Quality – Indoor Air Quality (IAQ) is the air quality which exists around homes and buildings.
+IAQ of a building can be seriously affected by harmful gases such as radon, carbon monoxide, volatile organic compounds, etc. To determine IAQ of a living space, sample of the air is collected and then exposure to the pollutants is measured.

 Indoor Air Pollution – Indoor air pollution has become a serious health hazard all over the world.
 It has caused serious health problems to the people and long exposure to it is life threatening for all of us.
 High exposure to the particulate matter has become the reason for 1.5 to 2 million deaths an year.